Anti-corruption and transparency – a prerequisite for development

 Anti-corruption efforts require work across institutions.
 Norad contributes to strengthening cooperation across institutions both nationally and internationally.
 The return of funds, for example, requires more effective laws, international cooperation between police and prosecuting authorities, better knowledge of the investigation of financial crime and adequate processes for the confiscation and return of assets.

 The integration of anti-corruption in sector efforts could yield results that go well beyond what is possible in a restricted and, in financial terms, limited anti-corruption effort.
-Health has so far been a leading area and Norad has taken the initiative to launch a global alliance, the Global Network for Anti-Corruption and Transparency for Health (GNACTA) in collaboration with the WHO, in order to help major players in international health, civil society, and bilateral donation move in the same direction.
+Health has so far been a leading area and Norad has taken the initiative to launch a global alliance, the Global Network for Anti-Corruption and Transparency for Health (GNACTA) in collaboration with WHO, in order to help major players in international health, civil society, and bilateral donation move in the same direction.

 Norad emphasises interaction between global processes and what takes place at national and regional level.
 One priority is to contribute to ensuring that experiences and knowledge of needs and approaches from different countries are incorporated into processes relating to international resolutions and knowledge development and to help further develop the international framework.